HyperJeanJean/TPW-TPI-Fixes/README.md

  - Install the patch 2.0 (you can find it in the TPW folder)

- - Copy the TP.exe file and the "data" folder from the "TPW" folder into your installation folder
+ - Copy TP.exe, TP_AltRes.exe and the "data" folder from the "TPW" folder into your installation folder

  - Copy the files from the "Common" folder into your installation folder

  - Restart your computer

  - Optional: if you want to play with the bonus content from the Gold edition, copy the files from "TPW/Bonus content" into your installation folder

- - Optional: if you want to play on a 1080p monitor, you can copy the files from "TPW/1440x1080" into your installation folder, but be warned that this may have a negative impact on the game stability

 You can now launch the game.
 Remember to set your graphic settings to "high" and make sure the hardware renderer is enabled in the options for better graphics.